 Return to medium heat and continue whisking until the cream thickens.

 Transfer the cream to a bowl, cover the surface with a piece of parchment paper, and let cool.
 Meanwhile, make the zeppole.

 Prepare 8 (3-inch) squares of parchment paper or aluminum foil.
 Transfer the dough to a pastry bag with a star-shaped tip.
 Pipe a ring of dough onto each square of paper or foil, about 2 inches in diameter, to form a doughnut shape.

 Heat several inches of frying oil in a large pot with high sides to 320 F (160 C).
-Drop the zeppole (still on the paper or foil) in one or two at a time to avoid crowding.
-The paper or foil will detach itself after a few seconds, and you can remove it from the oil with tongs or a slotted spoon.
+Drop the zeppole (still on the paper or foil) in the oil one or two at a time to avoid crowding.
+The paper or foil will detach itself after a few seconds and you can remove it from the oil with tongs or a slotted spoon.

 When puffy and golden brown, remove each zeppole with a slotted spoon and drain on a paper towel-lined platter or tray.

 When cool enough to handle, fill another pastry bag with pastry cream and attach a star-shaped tip.
 Slice the zeppole in half and fill with a ring of pastry cream.
 Place the top half on the cream and then fill the center hole with a little more pastry cream.

 Place an amarena cherry on top of the cream in the center of each doughnut, then dust all of them lightly with powdered sugar.
 Serve hot.